bitomagira/phonebook/README.md

 - clone the repository
 - go to the server folder and run npm i
 - run nodemon .\index.js
--got to the client folder and run npm i
+- got to the client folder and run npm i
 - run mpm start